 One of our most popular one day tours from Edinburgh is our tour to Loch Ness and Glencoe; a full day taking in some of the most dramatic scenery of the Scottish Highlands.
 Our 1 day Loch Ness tours visits Glencoe and enjoy options for a 'Loch Ness by Jacobite' cruise and a visit to Urquhart Castle.

-Departing from Edinburgh your Loch Ness tour travels northwest, passing the imposing Stirling Castle, before making our first stop at Kilmahog.
+Departing from Edinburgh our Loch Ness tour travels northwest, passing the imposing Stirling Castle, before making our first stop at Kilmahog.
 Here we stop for some light refreshments and the chance to see some Highland cattle up close.
 We travel on through Rob Roy Country of Clans MacGregor and Campbell then over the dramatic landscape of Rannoch Moor and the Black Mount to Glencoe, one of Scotland’s most famous glens, site of the 1692 massacre of the Clan MacDonald.
 Here we pause for a photo stop, and to soak up the atmosphere in this haunting glen.